 Greenskythinking explores how innovation can change the world.
 It asks how best to unleash human ingenuity toward creating better social systems – food, energy, water, and others.
 It provides inspiration and offers support to those engaged with or curious about developing new ways of doing business that fit within environmental constraints and better serve society.

 It collects, tries to implement and reflects ways of being that are generative and forward-thinking.
 It aims to highlight ideas, provide case studies and test new concepts.
-It is underpinned by the belief that business can be a force for good and supports its evolution from problem to solution.
+It convenes diverse organisations to solve the biggest challenges of our time.
+It is underpinned by the belief that business can be a force for good and supports its evolution from problem to solution through innovation and collaboration.

-I am curious about ways to unleash human ingenuity to accelerate change, together, toward an aspirational future.
-I work with individuals, start-ups, businesses and networks to create personal and business value – and have a positive environmental and social impact.
+I am curious about ways to unleash human ingenuity to accelerate change toward an aspirational future.
+I work with individuals, start-ups, businesses and networks to create positive, transformational change.

-This means that I build businesses.
+This means that I bring people together.
+Build businesses.
 Broker partnerships.
 Create concepts.
+Do experiments.
 Make up stuff.

 Including recipes.
 Come for dinner.
 Bring some contentious discussion points.
 Lets talk about systems transformation.
 Collaboration.
 Social enterprise.